- Despite being pretty venomous, cottonmouths are not generally deadly to humans. Non-venomous black racers are comparatively harmless to people.

 While the black racer slithers away, the water moccasin will actually stand its ground, baring its open mouth to its attacker.
 This is where the cottonmouth gets its name, from the snowy white interior of its mouth.

 Both black racers and cottonmouths enjoy varied diets.
-Both species hunt for prey on both land and in the water, though the black racer, being a smaller bodied snake, is limited to smaller prey.
+Both species hunt for prey on both land and in the water, though the black racer, being a smaller-bodied snake, is limited to smaller prey.
 Water moccasins eat fish, crayfish, amphibians, reptiles, smaller snakes, turtles, birds, rodents, turtle eggs, and baby alligators.
-Black racers also eat fish, amphibians, smaller snakes, reptiles, and turtles, in addition to birds, bird eggs, and insects.
+Black racers eat small rodents such as mice and race, fish, amphibians, smaller snakes, reptiles, and turtles, in addition to birds, bird eggs, and insects.

 When it comes to hunting, both cottonmouths and black racers employ two different, opportunistic methods: ambush, and active foraging.